 I can see why.

 After a recent difficult time (putting it mildly) upgrading to the new Comcast / Xfinity 4k set-top box I gave up.
-Hey, Comcast….this is 2020 and installing a new set top box should be fucking easy.
-You made it impossible…..which is unforgivable.
-THEN you raised our monthly cost from $154 to $160.
+Hey, Comcast….this is 2020 and installing a new set top box should be easy.
+THEN our monthly cost went from $154 to $160.
 That went over my line of $155.
+Yikes!

 But I needed a refresh on Youtube TV, sooooo……

 I spent $50.00 for a month to thoroughly test Youtube TV.
 This blog entry details what I found.

 - It’s just like regular TV that we are used to.

 - It has a DVR option, with unlimited recording of shows, movies, sports

 - The quality is good.
 Not one visible glitch during testing is commendable!
 (Oops…around 7:30 am pacific, Feb 19, 2020, it is glitching like crazy.
 Unwatchable at the moment)

 - There is a REALLY COOL geek stats function!

 - It’s a bit clunky to use, but, you get used to it.